BrooksMWest/Formula-Nerd-Server/README.md

-# Self-Assess Your Django Competencies

-## 🐟 Tuna Piano API
+## Formula Nerd API

-This API enables developers to create applications that provide song recommendations based on genre.
-It manages non-user specific data, including artists, their songs, and the associated genre for each song.

-Let's make millions! 💰 💰 💰
+This API enables developers to maintain a database which keeps track of many of the important facets of Formula 1 racing.
+It manages non-user specific data, including drivers, constructors, racing circuits, and the Grands Prix (races) that take place at those circuits all over the world.
+It also allows users to see the histories between drivers and constructors.

+Let's drive!

 ### Setup